benjamincrozat/content/posts/how-to-create-stats-widget-filament.md

 }
 ```

-You can add a description to stat to make sure context is provided:
+You can add a description to a stat to make sure context is provided:

 ```php
 Stat::make('Average read time', Post::average('read_time'))